There is currently a critical need for foster carers and kinship carers in Hobart, Launceston, Burnie, and across Tasmania.

 What can I expect as a carer?

-Training
+• Training

-Life Without Barriers will provide you with a range of learning opportunities suited to your own level of experience and the needs of children in your care.
+Life Without Barriers will provide you with a range of learning opportunities suited to your own level of experience and the needs of the children in your care.
 This includes access to a large range of eLearning options on topics such as child development, understanding trauma and stress, and healthy living.

 Support

-Financial support
+• Financial support

 As a carer you will receive a tax-free allowance to support the individual needs of children placed in your care.
-Foster carers are volunteers, so this is not considered income and all potential carers need to show they are financially stable when they start their fostering journey.
-It is important to note that funds provided are for items that the child in your care will need, such as:
+Foster carers are volunteers, so this is not considered income and all potential carers need to show they are financially stable when they start their foster care journey.

 • Food